This site is intended to pick up where the Buyout of America book leaves off.

 “They come in and raid – raid your bank account and take your accomplishments.
 It’s all about fattening the pig for the slaughter, with no care about the people or the product.”

-Former Reagan Budget Director, and private equity investor, David Stockman writes a scathing Newsweek feature revealing that Romney did not make money by building businesses but instead from financial manipulation.
-He follows several Bain Capital deals and makes a convincing case.
+Former Reagan Budget Director, and private equity investor, David Stockman writes a scathing Newsweek feature revealing that Mitt Romney did not make money by building businesses but instead from financial manipulation.
+He makes a convincing case.

 Hilarious, and largely accurate, video on how private equity firms hurt small business owners.